jacekroszkowiakdev/css-notes/CSS_basics.md

 Selects and styles a part of an element.
 For example, it can be used to:

-    Style the first letter, or line, of an element Insert content before, or after, the content of an element
+-   Style the first letter, or line, of an element
+-   Insert content before, or after, the content of an element

-    Note: The ::first-line pseudo-element can only be applied to block-level elements.
+**Note**: The ::first-line pseudo-element can only be applied to block-level elements.

 The following properties apply to the ::first-line pseudo-element:

-    font properties
+-   font properties
-    color properties
+-   color properties
-    background properties
+-   background properties
-    word-spacing
+-   word-spacing
-    letter-spacing
+-   letter-spacing
-    text-decoration
+-   text-decoration
-    vertical-align
+-   vertical-align
-    text-transform
+-   text-transform
-    line-height
+-   line-height
-    clear
+-   clear

 ```css
 p::first-line {